Line Editing and Copyediting

 Cost and timescale

-Both the cost and the timescale will depend upon the length of your book and the level of editing it requires.
-I usually like to quote a project rate, so we both know the cost up front, and I offer payment in instalments.
+I usually quote a project rate, so we both know the cost up front, and I can offer payment in instalments for larger projects.

 To enquire